Awards and Recognition

 OHSU earned top marks for its commitment to equitable, inclusive care for LGBT patients, and their families, who can face significant challenges in securing the quality health care and respect they deserve.

-OHSU was one of 426 healthcare facilities nationwide – and one of only four in Oregon – to receive this honor.
+OHSU was one of only six in Oregon to receive this honor.
 Awardees must meet key criteria, including patient and employee non-discrimination policies that specifically mention sexual orientation and gender identity, a guarantee of equal visitation for same-sex partners and parents, and LGBT health education for key staff members.